Endava/cats/README.md

 For details on how to load the certificate and private key into a Java Keystore you can use this guide: [https://mrkandreev.name/blog/java-two-way-ssl/](https://mrkandreev.name/blog/java-two-way-ssl/).

 # Limitations

+## API specs
+At this moment, CATS only works with OpenAPI spec.

 ## Media types and HTTP methods
 The `Fuzzers` has the following support for media types and HTTP methods: